 Peter Decherney

-Professor of English and Cinema & Media Studies
+Professor of Cinema and Media Studies

 He is the author or editor of seven books including Hollywood’s Copyright Wars: From Edison to the Internet and Hollywood: A Very Short Introduction.
 Prof. Decherney has also written for The New York Times, Forbes, Inside Higher Ed, and other publications.
 His first book of phootgrahy, Endless Exodus: the Jewish Experience in Ethiopia is foprthcoming.

-He is an award-winning documentary and virtual reality filmmaker, who has directed a series of films about global migration and the political role of artists in Myanmar, Kenya, Ethiopia, and the U.S. His virtual reality docuseries, "The Heart of Puerto Rico," about artists in Puerto Rico after Hurricane Maria (co-directed with Jean Lee) won the Best VR Experience and Best Director awards at the 2020 AT&T Film Awards.
+He is an award-winning documentary and virtual reality filmmaker, who has directed films about global migration and the political role of artists in Myanmar, Kenya, Ethiopia, and the U.S. His virtual reality docuseries, "The Heart of Puerto Rico," about artists in Puerto Rico after Hurricane Maria (co-directed with Jean Lee) won the Best VR Experience and Best Director awards at the 2020 AT&T Film Awards.
 And his documentary, “Dreaming of Jerusalem” (co-directed with Sosena Solomon), about the Jewish Community in Gondar, Ethiopia is a Discovery+ original.

 Prof. Decherney has been an Academy of Motion Picture Arts and Sciences Scholar, a fellow of the American Council of Learned Societies, and a U.S. State Department Arts Envoy to Myanmar.
 He is an award-winning teacher, whose open online course on the history of Hollywood has enrolled over 70,000 learners.
 He serves on the advisory boards of several online learning companies and non-profits including Coursera, 2U/edX, Axim Collaborative, and Honor Education.